fuzzywalrus/website-for-fileserving/Readme.md

-# Synology (Or NAS) Web File Browser
+# NAS Web File Browser

 Share files with your friends and family!
 This simple PHP application lets you create your own personal file-sharing website using your Synology NAS (or any web server with PHP support).
 Create a private file server that's easy to use and (fairly) secure.
+Run the HTTP server from a Raspberry Pi to metal gap your NAS.

 ![screenshot](https://i.imgur.com/SPCMAOc.png)